 What is MEEN?

 The Midwest Engineering Entrepreneurship Network (MEEN) supports the efforts of Midwest technology entrepreneurship institutions through collaboration in educating, supporting, and connecting innovators to the ecosystem spanning the region.
 The geographic spread, diverse industrial base, and scale of the network facilitates the sharing of resources, connections and best practices, among the institutions involved.
-MEEN currently includes 30 universities which accounts for approximately $16B in federal research funding.
+MEEN currently includes more than 30 universities which account for approximately $16B in federal research funding.

 MEEN was established in 2011 by the University of Illinois Technology Entrepreneur Center and the University of Michigan Center for Entrepreneurship.

 Annually, MEEN holds a conference aimed at sharing best practices and methods for overcoming challenges unique to Midwest engineering entrepreneurship centers.
 Each year, a different university hosts the MEEN Conference.
-You are invited!